xiangyumou/StudentManager/README.md

 -   Role-based Access Control (Student, Teacher, Admin, etc.)
 -   Student Information Management
 -   Secure Password Hashing
--   Data persistence with SQLite (extensible to MySQL)
+-   Data persistence with SQLite

 ## Structure
 The project has been refactored into a modern structure: